gentsk77/EECS491/Assignments/A2/EECS491-A2-yxs626.md

 - the transition from $Z_i$ to $Z$ represents the OR-gate logically, and is represented by the $\prod_{\normalsize j \in \textrm{pa}(x_i)}(1 - \mu_{ij})^{x_j}$ in the equation from previous parts (ignoring the leak node)
 - **the model does not allow the modeling of negative cause effects since $0 \leq \mu_{ij} \leq 1$ should always be true**
 - the transition from $Z$ to $Y$ is simply to substract the value of Z from 1
+- the model does not provide continuous result

 **sigmoid function**:
 - project the generalized linear model on the logistic function